 Remove the cover and sprinkle dried oregano over the dough.
 Season with salt.
 Drizzle 10 grams of olive oil over each pan.
 Using greased fingertips, press into the dough around the tomatoes and olives to form dimpled impressions.

 Place the pan on a stove top and heat over medium-high heat for about 3 minutes, or until the oil starts to bubble and crackle.
 This will create a crispy and oily crust that cannot be achieved in most home ovens.
 Check the underside of the dough, gently lifting with a heat-proof spatula.
 It should be a very dark golden color.
-If it has not browned cook 30 seconds to 1 minute more.
+If it has not browned, cook 30 seconds to 1 minute more.

 Transfer the Focaccia to a wire rack and allow to cool for 5 minutes before slicing.

-Repeat with the remaining dough.
+Repeat with the remaining two dough balls.